 On that note, many modern pre-workouts combine ingredients geared toward physical performance and cognitive enhancement – two factors critical for a hard and grueling workout.

 Pre-workout supplements help increase energy levels, which, in turn, boost exercise performance.
-Some men and women prefer pre-workouts without caffeine, one of the most popular energy boosters, because they help them perform grueling workouts without jitters.
+However, some men and women prefer pre-workouts without caffeine, one of the most popular energy boosters, because they help them perform grueling workouts without jitters.

 Other energizers found in Pre-Workouts include cordyceps, CoQ10, and L-Citrulline.
 While pre-workouts almost always target energy, some athletes may also take separate energy products to boost their training.
 More on Energy Supplements